Thank you for subscribing

 RACV

-It’s not surprising, then, that emergency heater repairs become more common as the cold weather hits and heaters are suddenly switched back on.
-More than 4,000 RACV Emergency Home Assist heater repairs were undertaken in 2022, with callouts spiking in June and July, during Victoria’s coldest period.
+Not surprisingly, emergency heater repairs become more common when cold weather hits and heaters are suddenly switched back on.
+More than 4,000 RACV Emergency Home Assist heater repairs were undertaken in 2024, with callouts spiking in June and July, during Victoria’s coldest period.

-Issues such as power faults, overheating, low gas pressure and faulty fans are some of the reasons behind the callouts.
+Issues such as power faults, overheating, low gas pressure and faulty fans are some of the reasons for these callouts.

 Benefits of a regular heater service